- Published on

 Unfortunately I can't find the video anymore, but from memory the conclusion was somewhat reductive, suggesting that these streamers were just exceedingly patient for the delusional chance that they would one day make it big and be the next Ninja or Shroud.
 You can find the same denigrating view that these are professional time-wasters expressed ad-nauseum elsewhere on the internet.

 Even with the knowledge that they are vanishingly unlikely to ever get more than a small handful of viewers, the act of producing content that is pushed out to the world forces the streamer into a different mindset than if they were playing in private.
-The streamer who has no viewers is still obligated to talk to the camera and engage with the (imaginary) audience.
+The streamer who has no viewers is nevertheless obligated to talk to the camera and engage with the (imaginary) audience.

 This may seem a little trite when talking about recording oneself playing video games, but I think there is something to learn from it that we can take into other domains.
 It's with this same spirit that I approach writing this now.
 Sharing my thoughts out to the world (even if the world is, in reality, no one) will implicitly motivate me to be more precise with my words.
-It will make me stop and think of opposing viewpoints before stating an idea with conviction that I would otherwise not hesitate in articulating in private.
+It will make me stop and think of opposing viewpoints before stating an idea with conviction that I would otherwise not hesitate to articulate in private.

 On a less grandiose note, it's hopefully just a chance to practise my writing in a way I haven't done in over a decade.